pedro2555/Flight-Radar-24-Add-Free/README.md

 the extension.
 * On the __Chrome menu__, select __More Tools__, then __Extensions__.
 * Press the __Load unpacked extension...__ button (_if this option is not available, tick the __Developer Mode__ check box on top right corner_).
-* Select the folder where you extract these files.
+* Select the folder where you've extracted the files.

 Go check [Flight Radar 24](https://www.flightradar24.com)!